Old School Weather Monitoring, by Hollyberry

 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 We also cover hedges, derivatives, and obscura.
 Most of these items are from the “tangibles heavy” contrarian perspective of SurvivalBlog’s Founder and Senior Editor, JWR.
-Today, we look at auction prices for collectible guns and numismatic coins.
-(See the Tangibles Investing section.)
+Today, we again look at a potential derivatives crisis.
+(See the Derivatives section.)

 Precious Metals: